Dengue Fever (cont.)

 - In 2011, Bolivia, Brazil, Columbia, Costa Rica, El Salvador, Honduras, Mexico, Peru, Puerto Rico, and Venezuela reported a large number of dengue cases.
 Paraguay reported a dengue fever outbreak in 2011, the worst since 2007.
 Hospitals were overcrowded, and patients had elective surgeries canceled due to the outbreak.

-A 2009 outbreak of dengue fever in the Florida town of Key West involved three patients who did not travel outside of the U.S. Subsequent testing of the population of Key West has shown that up to 5% of the people living in the area have antibodies to dengue.
+A 2009 outbreak of dengue fever in the Florida town of Key West involved three patients who did not travel outside of the U.S. contracted the virus.
+Subsequent testing of the population of Key West has shown that up to 5% of the people living in the area have antibodies to dengue.
 In total, 28 people were diagnosed with dengue fever in this outbreak.
-In 2001, 122 people in Hawaii were diagnosed with dengue.
+In 2015, 210 people were diagnosed with dengue in Hawaii.
+This is the largest outbreak in Hawaii since 2001, when 122 people were diagnosed with dengue.

 Dengue fever is common in at least 100 countries in Asia, the Pacific, the Americas, Africa, and the Caribbean.
 Thailand, Vietnam, Singapore, and Malaysia have all reported an increase in cases.

 According to the CDC, there are an estimated 400 million cases of dengue fever with several hundred thousand cases of dengue hemorrhagic fever requiring hospitalization each year.
 Nearly 40% of the world's population lives in an area endemic with dengue.
 The World Health Organization (WHO) estimates 22,000 deaths occur yearly, mostly among children.

 Find out what women really need.